 Be yourself.

-But Joe, thank you, my friend.
+But, Joe, thank you, my friend.

 You can't take it anymore, Joe.

-But he was the most gregarious, the funnest guy.
+He had spent some time in prison, but he was the most gregarious, the funnest guy.

 And he was the mayor when I was there in Providence.